 With a name like Grand Lake, it’s no surprise that this Colorado mountain community on the west side of Rocky Mountain National Park, offers outdoor activities that focus on water, namely, scenic boat tours, paddleboat rentals and kayaking on Grand Lake and neighboring Shadow Mountain Lake.

 Surrounded by mountains and National Forest land, there are naturally plenty of fabulous hiking trails, as well.

 Kayaking in Grand Lake

-Mountain Paddlers offers solo and tandem kayaks for $20 and $40 an hour.
+Mountain Paddlers offers solo and tandem kayaks for an hour.
 Kids and teens 14 and under should kayak with an adult in their party on the water — but as long as they can paddle the kayak, there’s no age minimum to take out a single boat.

 Hiking in Grand Lake

 Never one to turn down an opportunity to hike (or rarely turn down, anyway), I trekked along two local trails during my two-night stay in Grand Lake.

 The first, to Adams Falls, is quite short — just .3 miles to the falls — so it’s highly trafficked with visitors.
 Plus, the dirt trail under pine trees is just moderately steep at parts, so children — even preschoolers — can complete the hike to the reward: huge cascading falls, whose spray offers a respite from the heat.
 (Don’t worry, there’s a fenced viewing area to keep small hikers behind.)